top of page

 THE PAUL AND EILEEN LIN ENDOWMENT TRUST AND SENIOR HIGH SCHOOL SCHOLARSHIP PROGRAM

 A most heart-warming moment came in spring of 2010, when Board member Marian Leung was visiting Wu Dan No1.
 Middle School in Inner Mongolia.
 She met with one of the scholarship recipients from 2002-2005, Ms. Zhang Wei Hua, who had recently graduated from the University of Inner Mongolia’s English Department and had chosen to go back to her alma mater to teach with a “grateful heart.”
 Ms. Zhang said that the scholarship gave her hope during a time when she was in despair due to her family’s financial difficulties and her severe health issues.
 Receiving the scholarship helped her to regain her confidence and provided her with the motivation to study hard.
-Ms. Zhang is proof that the scholarship achieved its dual purpose of not only providing talented students with access to higher education but also inspiring the young people to help others.
+Ms. Zhang is proof that the scholarship achieved its dual purpose of not only providing talented students with access to higher education but also inspiring the young people to learn to help others.

 Termination of the Endowment Trust in 2015

-In July 2012 the trustees, who were also Board members of the Foundation, made a decision to discontinue the high-school scholarship programme with a six-month advance notice to the schools.
+In July 2012 the trustees, who were also Board members of the Foundation, made a decision to discontinue the high-school scholarship program with a six-month advance notice to the schools.
 The decision was based on the fact that the schools were then more properly funded and that it was difficult for the trustees to maintain close supervision of the administration of the funds that are disbursed in China.

 In 2015, satisfied with due diligence that was performed, the Endowment Trust distributed its capital to Hong Kong University of Science and Technology (HKUST) to establish the Endowment Fund for a ‘Paul and Eileen Lin Grant” to support a student outreach program called “Connect”.
 This program aims to enrich student learning and raise their social awareness through service workshops, held twice a year in China.
-The students are encouraged to use their own initiatives to identify, plan and execute the social service workshops, balancing their focus with the needs of the community, identified with input from local partners.

 2006-2009